maczg/hellokube-unict-examples/README.md

 ## Hello Kubernetes 👋

-This repository contains examples and exercises for the Distributed Computing course at University of Catania.
+This repository contains examples and exercises for the Distributed Computing & Big Data course at University of Catania.

 [docs](docs) contains theory notes and tips regarding Kubernetes, Docker and related technologies.
 The aim is to extend [docs](docs) overtime with more content and examples and use it as a reference for the course.